APogue/APogue.github.io/_posts/posts/2024-10-15-Accountability-in-Aftermath.md

 		- "The mutual aid requests made Thursday and Friday, April 25-26 — which would have provided UCLA with more officers as they dealt with the camp and a dueling area erected by pro-Israel activists — were both canceled.
 Thomas said he made the requests because the university was tentatively planning to take down the encampment then, but he canceled them when that plan was delayed."

+			- What about the notice to vacate on April 30th?
+How did that communication break down?
+Did they just assume Thomas was aware and prepared?
+Or were they relying on the "general response?"

 		- "The responsibility to call for mutual aid through the UC Systemwide Response Team — a group of about 80 officers across the 10 campuses — has to be made by the host university’s chief of police, according to the UC police procedures manual.

 			- Wade says they haven't been trained since 2020, does that include the chief?